tchaly-bethmaure/TCPBGRelay/README.md

-# TCPBGRelay
+# A modern relay for playing Gameboy over internet
-A TCP Relay for GameBoy
+Reworked from StackSmashing works.